 Fast forward several months and now I ask you this.
 Does the word “know” (in this context) really equal “know in real life”?
 Or, is there something deeper here we could be missing?

-Yesterday I attempted to gather my invite list that Jason asked me for in regards to my upcoming birthday.
+Yesterday I attempted to gather my invite list that Jason asked me for in regards to my upcoming birthday (why does he make me celebrate?!
+Why do I let him?
+Hmm.).
 There are a couple people on that list that I have never met IRL.
 It dawned on me.
 Savannah was right.
 She knew at 10 something I didn’t learn until almost 35.
 Being in the same room doesn’t make you friends.
 A common ground does.
 An appreciation for the same humor.
 A shared interest.
 That’s what a connection is.